Luke Perry’s death was shocking even for people who did not know him, but for death to occur at the age of 52 from stroke is tragic.

 Avoid alcohol, drugs, and smoking.

-Schedule a wellness exam with Dr. Hassan to get more insight into your risks of developing a stroke and how to reduce those risk factors.
+Schedule a wellness exam to get more insight into your risks of developing a stroke and how to reduce those risk factors.